What is a constitution?

 Copies of the Constitution are available from the Parliamentary Education Office.
-The Constitution is available online from several sites including www.aph.gov.au/constitution
+The Constitution is also available online from several sites, including:

 The following references contain information on the Constitution as it affects the Parliament and on the processes involved in passing constitution alteration bills:

-House of Representatives Practice, 6th edn.
-Department of the House of Representatives, Canberra, 2012.
-(This book also contains the full text of the Constitution).
+House of Representatives Practice, 7th edn, Department of the House of Representatives, Canberra, 2018, pp. 967-86 (contains the full text of the Constitution)

-Odgers’ Australian Senate Practice, 13th edn.
-Department of the Senate, Canberra, 2012.
+Odgers’ Australian Senate Practice, 14th edn, Department of the Senate, Canberra, 2016.